 In the first situation users can choose to open a link in the new window using context-menu or shortcuts described in the next sections of this article.
-In this situation users are the initiators of actions as they decide how the linked page should be displayed.
+In this situation, users are the initiators of actions as they decide how the linked page should be displayed.
 Here site’s behavior meets user’s expectations resulting in a good user experience.

 In the second situation users would simply click on the link and suddenly find out that the link is opened in a new window.
-In this situation users are the responders of actions as they need to react on the way how the linked page is displayed — for instance close the windows which was opened automatically.
+In this situation users are the responders of actions as they need to react in the way how the linked page is displayed — for instance close the windows that was opened automatically.
 Furthermore, here site’s behavior doesn’t meet user’s expectations resulting in a bad user experience.

 Every rule has an exception

-A small warning-icon usually suffices, however you need to make sure that the link is unlikely to be misunderstood.
-After all, it is a common practice to use icons to inform the visitors that links lead to external web-sites.
+A small warning icon usually suffices.
+However, you need to make sure that the link is unlikely to be misunderstood.
+After all, it is a common practice to use icons to inform the visitors that links lead to external websites.
 An additional or similar icon may produce irritation.
 Small usability tests may be helpful and necessary in this situation.

 It is appropriate to enforce opening links in a new window in case

 - the link leads to a non-html-document.
 E.g. .pdf-file, .xls-file, .mp3 and so on.
 Warn users in advance that a new window will appear.
 When using PC-native file formats such as PDF or spreadsheets, users feel like they’re interacting with a PC application.
 Because users are no longer browsing a website, they shouldn’t be given a browser UI.
 Best of all, prevent the browser from opening the document in the first place.
-Jakob Nielsen explains how it can be done.

 - the link leads to a large image which takes time to load.
 Opening this image in a new window allows user to focus on your content while the image is being loaded in the background.